 It was a Tuesday, and I was finishing the case of a homeless man who had passed of unknown causes.
 I threaded the double curved needle like I had practiced dozens of times through the skin and superficial fascia to close the abdomen and chest wall.
 This time, however, as I passed the needle through I felt a small pain in the edge of my pointer finger.

 Unsure of what just happened, and not wanting to cause a scene for the physicians and staff around me, I finished my sutures and tied them off.
 I told myself that it was probably nothing as I closed the body bag and finished the case.

 As the morning came to a close, I took off my gown and the two pairs of gloves I always wore and there it was, a minuscule speck of blood on my pointer finger where I had felt the pain.
 Even though I knew what I was supposed to do, I didn’t do it.
 In my shock and embarrassment, I quickly washed my hands, changed my clothes and ran out to my car, as if the quicker I moved, the faster this situation would somehow disappear.

 However, my efforts to forget what just happened fell short.
 As soon as I arrived home, I jumped on my laptop to research the risks of infection.
-My rapid research yielded a .3% risk of HIV, 1.8% risk of Hepatitis C and up to 30% risk of Hepatitis B transmission with a needle stick exposure from a positive patient.
-I was immediately grateful for my Hepatitis B vaccination.
+My rapid research yielded a 0.3% risk of HIV, 1.8% risk of hepatitis C and up to 30% risk of hepatitis B transmission with a needle stick exposure from a positive patient.
+I was immediately grateful for my hepatitis B vaccination.